logoPostPlanify

 • Are the supported platforms (Instagram, TikTok, LinkedIn, etc.) easy to find?

-• Do they offer a free trial without demanding a credit card upfront?
+• Do they offer a free trial so you can test before committing?

 This is also the perfect time to check out reviews on sites like G2 or Capterra, but be strategic.
 Filter the reviews to only see feedback from businesses that are a similar size to yours.
-You can also explore expert comparisons of various PostPlanify alternatives to see how different platforms really stack up.
+You can also explore expert comparisons of various PostPlanify alternatives or read our breakdown of the best social media management platform to see how different platforms really stack up.

 Step 4: Strategically Test the Free Trial